This kept on for two weeks, and then…

 Wind howled, lightning struck in jagged lines, and thunder resonated in a steady rhythm.

-School had ended, and Usa was waiting in the shelter of the school entrance.
+School had ended, and Usa was waiting in the shelter of the school entrance, shivering and impatiently tapping his foot.
 But Shirosaki did not appear.

 Slowly, the crowd panned out, and he was alone.

 Just as he was about to take his chances with public transport, his cell phone rang.
 Finally, the lazy dog was coming to get him.

 “Well, where are you, good for nothing scum?”

 “Awwh… maybe I should leave you out in the rain more often.
 You’re more cooperative in giving me insults then.”

 Anyone would, stuck here with sopping feet, Usa thought with gritted teeth.
 “Are you coming to get me?”

 “Eh… gomen, really.
 You deserve to yell at me.”
 Usa was surprised to hear sincere regret in Shirosaki’s tone.